-- theoretical/numerical studies were carried out to estimate the effect of sub-wavelength structures (such as diffraction gratings) on the spatial channels used to describe the field.
-The project partners involved in this used complementary approaches, such as HNMs decomposition, decomposition in spatial modes containing orbital angular momentum and spatial modes with radial or azimuthal polarisation, or the use of quantum Fisher information to estimate resolution limits. - 2. the development of experimental setups based on different imaging methods to tailor and detect the amplitude and phase of the wavefields and measure how they transform after interaction with some objects of reference.
+- theoretical/numerical studies to estimate the effect of sub-wavelength structures (such as diffraction gratings) on the spatial channels used to describe the field.
+This was addressed by the partners ICFO, VSL and TU Delft, who used complementary approaches, such as, Helmholtz Natural Modes' (HNMs) decomposition in spatial modes containing orbital angular momentum and spatial modes with radial or azimuthal polarisation, or the use of quantum Fisher information to estimate resolution limits. - 2. partners ICFO and VSL implemented experimental setups based on different imaging methods in order to tailor and detect the amplitude and phase of the wavefields and measure how they transform after interaction with objects of reference.
+Beam shaping and phase/amplitude separation were achieved by the project by combining spatial light modulation and CFS.
+Preliminary experimental results have shown that this technique (i.e. combining spatial light modulation with CFS) can be used to determine the geometrical parameters of subwavelength nanostructures.

 Both methods provided beneficial results for further research and the development of the experimental setups enabled the project to separate the phase and the amplitude.
-The project found that the designed spatial spectroscopy setup was optimal for the resolution enhancement and parameter estimation of phase objects by selecting appropriate spatial modes for a certain light-matter interaction.
-Furthermore, theoretical/numerical studies after phase mapping suggested that certain HNMs depending on the nanostructure geometry can influence the signal in the far field.
+Analysis of another method - spatial spectroscopy - also demonstrated that the spatial modes projected by designed spatial spectroscopy setup were optimal for the parameter estimation of phase objects and that by selecting appropriate spatial modes one can achieve the best resolution possible for a particular light-matter interaction.
+In addition, theoretical/numerical studies after phase mapping suggest that certain HNMs depending on the nanostructure geometry can influence the signal in the far field.